Churchbury Photographic Services Ltd – GDPR Policy

 - When data is stored electronically, it must be protected from unauthorised access, accidental deletion and malicious attempts, so all data is protected by strong passwords that are changed on a regular basis and never shared with other employees.

 - If data is stored by removable media, i.e. CD, DVD or USB these are kept locked away securely when not being used.
 All removeable media devices are securely disposed of responsibly by an appropriate method of data destruction.

 - Data is only stored on designated drives and servers.

 - Data is stored on a secure server, which is in turn backed up in a RIAD configuration to add an additional drive.
 Preventing loss of data through drive failure.

-- Bar code tickets created for the day of photograph shoot generated from data processed, shall be returned to the data Controller for appropriate disposal at the end of photograph day.
+- QR (online access) tickets created for the day of photograph shoot generated from data processed, shall be returned to the Data Controller for appropriate disposal at the end of photograph day.

 - When images are edited by Churchbury Photographic employees outside of the main office, all steps are taken to ensure that once images are transferred to head office, they will be deleted on all external devices.

 - No files are saved to external laptops or phones.

 - All computers have anti-virus, malware protection and firewall installed which is kept up to date.

 - We collect pupil information from our schools, for pupil management information systems, this is encrypted within a spreadsheet (csv. file) at all points of contact and kept on a secure server.
 This information is only requested and used by our employees who are DBS checked.